Accident Compensation Corporation: Funding

 Towards the end of 2012, ACC Minister Judith Collins announced that Government would not cut ACC levies for the 2013–14 year.
 While the ACC Board and Ministry of Business Innovation and Employment had recommended reducing the levies by between 12 and 17 per cent, Collins stated that the government's decision was motivated by the uncertain economic conditions and a desire to ensure that reductions to the levy were sustainable.
 Andrew Little, the Labour Party's ACC spokesman, criticised this decision, claiming that it was driven by the government's attempt to bring the budget into surplus and reducing the levy would provide a boost to the economy.
 In the 2013 budget, Collins announced a $1.3 billion cut in ACC levies over the next two years.
 Collins said the Earners and Workers accounts were now fully funded after the Corporation reduced the number of long term ACC claimants from 14,000 to less than 11,000.

 In 2015/16, ACC's outstanding claims liability (OCL) increased by $6.4 billion, which lead to a net deficit of $3.4 billion.
 The OCL measures the future cost of all existing ACC claims.
 That year also saw 1.93 million claims accepted; a 5.2% increase from the previous year. $3.5 billion was paid out to all new and existing claims.
 There has been some conjecture over whether or not ACC staff were paid incentives to remove long term clients off weekly compensation.
 This was refuted by Ex-CEO Ralph Stewart in 2012.
 That year there were 10,400 long-term claimants registered with ACC—down by over 1,000.

-In 2019 ACC posted a record $8.7 billion loss.
+In 2019, ACC posted a record $8.7 billion loss.

 Investments

 ACC invests the premium it collects in various ventures.
 It has a portfolio of $40b and its investment manager was believed to be the highest paid public servant in New Zealand.
 Of its top 50 investments, 47 are listed companies in NZ and overseas.
 Notable exceptions include a 22% shareholding in Kiwibank and the consortiums building Transmission Gully Motorway and the Puhoi to Wellsford Motorway.

+ACC has attracted controversy at several junctures since its establishment due to the nature of some its investment decisions.
+In 2003 Green Party MP Sue Bradford revealed that ACC held investments in brewery industry giants DB Breweries and Lion Nathan, which she claimed contravened ACC's legal obligation to engage in ethical investments to protect New Zealand's global reputation.
+In 2016 ACC admitted it had indirectly invested in six companies on its own exclusion list, including weapons manufacturer Lockheed Martin and British Tobacco.
+ACC's ethical investment policy was drawn into question again in 2019, when Green Party MP Chlöe Swarbrick publicly criticised the Crown Entity for continued investment in fossil fuels, arguing that in light of the climate emergency this investment was unethical and that divestment should take place according to the precedent set by its exclusion of investment in tobacco companies.